developmentseed/observe/README.md

 Read about the changes to this project in [CHANGELOG.md](CHANGELOG.md).
 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## History

+Observe is a project that was conceptualized a few years ago in collaboration with [Digital Democracy](https://www.digital-democracy.org/) and [GFDRR](https://www.gfdrr.org/en).
+Back then react-native wasn't in a good place for building something production ready.
+A lot of what you see in Observe currently, would not have been possible without their support.

 ## Contact

 Observe is being built by @geohacker, @batpad, @mojodna, @sethvincent, and @ricardomestre at Development Seed.
 Report issues or ask questions via the [issue tracker](https://github.com/developmentseed/observe/issues)